protimanomosudro/speech_error_detection/README.md

 ```

 # Training and inference
-Upon completion of dataset preparation, move the adapter_copy.py to the training directory within Whispering-LLama directory
+Upon completion of dataset preparation, run the adapter_copy.py from Whispering_LLama directory

 - Provide lit-llama petrained path and run as
   ```bash